selwordamit/selwordamit/README.md

 ## 🧠 About Me

-- • Turning ideas into backend apps with clean code.
+-  Turning ideas into backend apps with clean code.
-- • Currently building **DevTracker** – a self-learning roadmap app for developers.
-- • Learning by doing – one project at a time.
+-  Learning by doing – one project at a time.
-- • Interested in Backend.c
+-  Interested in Backend
-- • Based in Israel, open to student roles and internships.
+-  Based in Israel, open to student roles and internships.

 ## 🛠️ Tech Stack